 The Importance of Transaction Monitoring in Banking

-Only people in the sanction, PEP, and Adverse Media database do not commit financial crime.
+Only people in the sanction, PEP, and Adverse Media database do not commit financial crimes.
 Therefore, each customer carries a risk of financial crime for banks.
 For banks, any transaction they intermediate can be a financial crime.
-There are a lot of money laundering methods, and with the development of technology, these crime types increase even more.
+There are many money laundering methods, and with technology development, these crime types increase even more.
 It is impossible for banks that mediate thousands of transactions during the day to control these transactions manually.
 In today's technology, transaction monitoring tools do this automatically.

 Banks create various rules with AML Transaction Monitoring software, and every transaction they mediate is controlled automatically based on these rules.
 Banks were the most audited institutions in this period when regulations and audits for AML increased.
-Our AML transaction monitoring software enables banks to perform transactions they mediate in accordance with AML regulations.
+Our AML transaction monitoring software enables banks to perform transactions they mediate following AML regulations.

-With our advanced features, banks can create dynamic rules and scenarios and test these rules before they go live with the sandbox test environment.
-With real-time alarm management, the AML department can instantly see the alarm level of all transactions and assign tasks to teammates related to these transactions.
+Banks can create dynamic rules and scenarios with our advanced features and test them before going live with the sandbox test environment.
+With real-time alarm management, the AML department can instantly see all transactions' alarm levels and assign tasks to teammates related to these transactions.
 All logs are recorded, and the bank can show these logs as evidence in possible audits.
 With customizable settings, banks make control processes more efficient and reduce AML false positives.

 Independent AML Audits

 Independent AML audits enable banks to control the AML compliance program end-to-end.
 Although banks have their own AML departments, it is vital to control them with independent audits.
-Deficiencies detected by independent audits may perhaps protect banks from millions of dollars in fines and prevent reputation losses.
-According to the independent audit reports, banks compensate for the deficiencies in AML compliance programs and further develop the AML program.
+Deficiencies detected by independent audits may protect banks from millions of dollars in fines and prevent reputation losses.
+According to the independent audit reports, banks compensate for AML compliance programs' deficiencies and further develop the AML program.
 Therefore, banks should have the AML program checked by performing an independent audit at one or two-year intervals.